kord-network/docs/concepts/object.md

-# META Object
+# KORD Object

-This document outlines the concept of a META object which is used to represent all data in the META network.
+This document outlines the concept of a KORD object which is used to represent all data in the KORD network.

 ## Status of this Document

-The META protocol is at an early stage of development, expect this document to change frequently during this early phase.
+The KORD protocol is at an early stage of development, expect this document to change frequently during this early phase.

 ## Outline

-A META object is a set of properties representing an arbitrary entity, and all data in the META network is represented by META objects.
+A KORD object is a set of properties representing an arbitrary entity, and all data in the KORD network is represented by KORD objects.

-The value of a META object's properties can either be an arbitrary string or a link to another META object (links are discussed further in the [Object Linking](#object-linking) section).
+The value of a KORD object's properties can either be an arbitrary string or a link to another KORD object (links are discussed further in the [Object Linking](#object-linking) section).

-As a concrete example, consider a social network which uses the META network to maintain a global database of users and their connections.
-In this example, users would be represented by META objects with string-valued properties like `name`, `gender` and `dateOfBirth`, and their connections would be represented by a `friends` property whose value is a link to another META object which represents a set of users.
+As a concrete example, consider a social network which uses the KORD network to maintain a global database of users and their connections.
+In this example, users would be represented by KORD objects with string-valued properties like `name`, `gender` and `dateOfBirth`, and their connections would be represented by a `friends` property whose value is a link to another KORD object which represents a set of users.

 ## Object Identifier

-In order to reference and retrieve objects in the META network, they require a unique identifier.
+In order to reference and retrieve objects in the KORD network, they require a unique identifier.

 ### Traditional Identifiers